Think a family with kids can't get out of debt? Think again!

 - Is your family heading for debt trouble?
 This simple checklist can help you determine just that and point you in a better financial direction.

-- Learn more smart debt payoff strategies and tips by visiting the Dollar Stretcher Library.
+- Discover more smart debt payoff strategies and tips by visiting the Dollar Stretcher Library.

 - Stop struggling to get ahead financially.
 Subscribe to our free weekly Surviving Tough Times newsletter aimed at helping you 'live better...for less'.
 Each issue features great ways to help you stretch your dollars and make the most of your resources.
 Subscribers get a copy of Are You Heading for Debt Trouble?
 A Simple Checklist And What You Can Do About It for FREE!